lemlac/mulem/docs/reference.md

 print("{count}, {squared}, {cubed}") -- Prints "3, 9, 27"
 ```

+This highlights the flexibility of the language.
+It doesn't need a dedicated keyword like `nonlocal`.
+Compiler behavior can be dictated through the use of decorators, changing the language itself. *(See [Decorators](#Decorators).)*

 You can also write `@capture` over the function to capture multiple variables at once.
 This is preferable for declared functions since it makes it clear right away that a function is mutating variables. `@nonlocal` is useful for callback functions inside a `do`/`end` expression.

 ```